Skip to main content

 outputs: false, // raw LLM response you received (default: off)

-repairs: true, // repair messages generated on failure (default: on)
+repairs: true, // repair messages on retry (default: on)

 },